yashpatel-07/cs5661-dsproject-gtzan-music-genre-classification/Model Theory.md

 ## Model

 We use standard image classification models, such as ResNet50, ResNet50V2, MobileNetV2, and XCeption.
-We augment the model with an additional hidden dense layer, and a dropout layer to prevent overfitting, and allow more non-linearity.
+We augment the model with 2 additional hidden dense layers, and a dropout layer to prevent overfitting, and allow more non-linearity.

 We use a ReduceLROnPlateau callback to reduce the learning rate when the model stops improving.
 Furthermore, we use a EarlyStopping callback to stop training when the model stops improving - this is mostly for those models which significantly overfit to a single category in the beginning, and do not escape this spiral.